 - Optional teleportation system which can't be abused by players to escape combat or save them from being lost.

 - Login queue to guarantee fairness when the server is full.

 - Automatically removes idle players when the server is nearly full.

 These are my top priorities right now.
 It's not a complete list of everything I plan to do. :)

 - Automatically extend new land claims to cover entire vertical builds (even those which extend far underground).
 This means claiming an already-built construction from ground level or even the roof will still claim the entire structure, assuming it's vertically continuous.

 - Update /RestoreNature to regrow trees in biomes where they're expected.

 Please Vote for Grief Prevention

-I've just posted Grief Prevention on the Spigot site.
+I've also posted Grief Prevention on the Spigot site, where plugins are ranked based on reviews.
 If you love GP, please take a couple of minutes to give GP your rating and leave a short review.
 Better rating and positive reviews will help server owners who look for plugins on the Spigot site make the safe choice (GP) instead of downloading something sketchy or incomplete. :) Thanks so much for all your support!